ianaroot/ignorethemanbehindthecurtain/caps-to-ctrl/readme.md

 Using developer tools like terminals and text editors requires frequent depression of the control key.
+Unfortunately, this key is an awkward spot to reach with your left pinky.

+This unit makes the caps lock key do the same thing the control key does.
-Since the caps lock key is generally where your pinky rests on the keyboard, the control key is an awkward spot to reach with your left pinky.
+The caps lock key is generally where your pinky rests on the keyboard, which makes it much easier to press often.
+Also, when are you ever using all caps?

-This unit maps the left control key to caps lock, effectively creating a new pinky-optimized control button.
-Also, when are you ever using caps lock?